Content status: Outdated

 Below you will find helpful information in regards to the role of a student and their advisor

 Good academic advising can help students’ abilities to make good choices, improve their critical thinking skills, and set attainable goals that are in their best interest.
 In many cases it is difficult to determine which type of advisor is best for each student because each advisor and student is different.
-However, the National ACademic Advising Association (NACADA) has devised a listing of effective practices for new and experienced advisors.
-Below you will find some helpful practices suggested from the NACADA.
+However, the National Academic Advising Association (NACADA) has devised a listing of effective practices for new and experienced advisors.
+This list contains some helpful practices suggested from the NACADA.

 - Provide the most current information possible available for advising sessions with advisees (e.g., Bingo Sheets, Academic Catalog, Student Handbook, etc.)